IC-7300 remote control software for Mac, Linux, and Windows.

 Ready to operate?

-Start a free trial of RigPlane Pro, or grab the latest beta build for your platform.
-Pricing and renewal details are on the Pricing page.
+Join the open beta, or download the current beta build for your platform.
+Pricing and renewal details remain available on the Pricing page.

 Last reviewed 2026-05-19.
 Icom and IC-7300 are trademarks of Icom Inc. RigPlane is an independent project and is not affiliated with, endorsed by, or sponsored by Icom Inc.